-Information that is deliberately false or misleading, often spread for political gain, profit, or to discredit a target individual, group, movement, or political party.
+Information that is deliberately false or misleading, often spread for political gain or profit, or to discredit a target individual, group, movement, or political party.

 Refers to the time leading up to an election when candidates have begun campaigning.
 Depending on the country, there may be legal limits to what constitutes a campaign period.
-Election period is a Casebook variable under the "Observable outcomes" variable in the code book.
+Election period is a Casebook variable under the "Vulnerabilities" variable in the code book.